rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 =========

-What is your email address (required)?
+What is your email address (required, will not be published)?

 What is your name / pseudonym you would like to be referred to on the website (required)?